Sappho: A New Translation: Reception

 Barnard's translation was both commercially and critically successful.
 Initially she had difficulty finding a publisher.
 Both Anchor Books and Viking Press rejected the manuscript because they did not think that it was commercially viable.
 As Barnard recalled in her memoir, "[Anchor] liked the poems, or so they said, but Sappho would never sell".
-Despite these difficulties, the translation had sold 100,000 copies by 1994 and as of 2013 had been continuously in print with the University of California Press for 55 years.
+Despite these difficulties, the translation had sold 100,000 copies by 1994 and as of 2025 had been continuously in print with the University of California Press for 67 years.

 Early reviewers criticized Barnard for choosing to translate into free verse.
 Vivian Mercier, reviewing for Poetry, and W. B. Stanford, in Hermathena, both complained that Barnard had not used more structured meters, while the reviewer in The Classical Outlook suggested that the translations would have been more memorable had they been in rhyming verse.
 More recent critics have praised Barnard's prosody: in 1978, Anita Helle wrote in The Columbian that this was the "most important innovation" of Sappho: A New Translation.
 The choice to translate Sappho into free verse rather than attempting a metrical imitation has been followed by many subsequent translators.

 In his review of Barnard's translation, Burton Raffel described Barnard's work as "as nearly perfect an English translation as one can find, a great translation, an immensely moving translation, complete, beautiful, deserving of endless praise".
 The classicist Guy Davenport, who published his own translation of Sappho's work in 1965, called it "surely the best Greek translation in American literature".
 In a 1994 review, Lorrie Goldensohn said that it was still one of the best English translations of Sappho's poetry.
 Barnard's translation is particularly influential in the US, where according to Josephine Balmer it is "iconic".
 It has been set to music twice, by the composers Sheila Silver and David Ward-Steinman.

 Barnard's translation has influenced many subsequent writers.
-Bruce Whiteman identifies the translations of Sappho's works by Davenport and Jim Powell following in Barnard's poetic lineage.
+Bruce Whiteman identifies the translations of Sappho's works by Davenport and Jim Powell as following in Barnard's poetic lineage.
 Josephine Balmer acknowledges Barnard as an inspiration for her own translation of Sappho's poetry.
 The classicist Page duBois has credited reading Sappho: A New Translation as a teenager with inspiring her to learn ancient Greek.